 We all know we don’t succeed just by having a good idea or working hard.
 We succeed by being lucky too.

-And one should keep motivating others to pursue their their own purpose.
-Mark have explored many countries and he became a better human being after visiting people who lack opportunities and resources.
+And one should keep motivating others to pursue their own purpose.
+Mark has explored many countries and he became a better human being after visiting people who lack opportunities and resources.
 He said at many events that the citizens of the countries which are underdeveloped are also fellow human beings and they should be presented with equal opportunities.

 We can all make time to give someone a hand.
 Let’s give everyone the freedom to pursue their purpose — not only because it’s the right thing to do, but because when more people can turn their dreams into something great, we’re all better for it.